AdobeDocs/commerce-webapi/src/pages/rest/b2b/extensions.md

 ---
 title: Develop B2B extensions
-description: Link to the Module Reference Guide
+description: Review details about developing extensions in the Module Reference Guide
-ee_only: True
+edition: ee
 ---

 import * as Vars from '../../../data/vars.js';